 The bark can be removed from affected trees or wood products using a sharp, strong knife or a small axe.
 The wood underneath the bark layer and the inner bark can be inspected for “H”- or “Y”-shaped galleries (or similar, Figures 2 and 3).
 A 40× magnifying lens can be used to inspect galleries for adults, larvae and eggs.
 If gallery engravings are present, some of the bark or affected material should be collected and photographed.
 Infested materials can be transported using a sealed bag or container.
 Double bagging of samples is useful for preventing escape.

 Detected adults, larvae, pupae or eggs can be removed using forceps.
-Larvae can be placed for 30 to 60 seconds in near boiling water (90°C to 100°C) to fix for long-term preservation.
+Live or recently ethanol-killed larvae can be placed for 30 to 60 seconds in near boiling water (90°C to 100°C) to fix for long-term preservation.
 Specimens should then be stored in a glass vial containing 70% to 80% ethanol.
 Adults can be killed in ethanol or by placement into a dry tube and then in a freezer at either −20°C for at least 24 h or −80°C for at least 6 h before card- or point-mounting on a pin.
 If specimens are to be saved for DNA analysis it is recommended that they be stored in a preservative such as a high percentage (>95%) of ethanol or propylene glycol.

 It is necessary to collect any adults present because adults have important diagnostic morphological characters.
 It is not possible to identify juveniles to genus or species level based on morphology.
 In the laboratory, adult specimens should be mounted for examination while larvae, pupae or eggs should be examined in ethanol.
 See sections 4.1 and 4.2 for details on preparation of specimens for identification.